thePosom/MetaHex/README.md

   Selection Screen:

-●	Photo Mode Button: Only works when the auto-solve button is on.
+●	Photo Mode: Only works when the auto-solve button is on.
 When a solution is found automatically, it will save it as a picture to a folder named "autoSolves" which is in the folder named "MetaHex_Data".
 With buttons the variations and the more auto buttons, it will save all of the found solutions.
 Notes: doesn't work on the web version, if left to run on a big lattice for a long time it will fill up your PC.

-●	More Auto Button: Only works when the auto-solve button is on.
+●	More Auto: Only works when the auto-solve button is on.
 Should only be used with photo mode on and if paired with variations, it will take a very long time.
 It runs over every combination of the amount of soft modes chosen and tries to find a solution to every one of them.
 Note: you should only choose the starting soft modes, so for example, if you want to go over all of the 3 soft modes combinations, you need to only choose soft mods 1, 2 and 3a.

   **Lattice Screen:**